-This is a first pass and does not contain various notes that will be present in the final version.
 In most cases where words are found in and are not italicized they are missing in the MS but are necessary to represent the Hebrew vorlage (MT).
 In some cases, particularly in TgRuth 1:1, there are words or phrases which are not in V (and are part of an aggadic expansion) but are necessarily for the expansion to make sense.
 If you have any corrections or comments please contact the me at email@example.com.

 The copyright is held by Chrisian M. M. Brady.
 No use of this translation may be made without the author’s permission.